 What Is the Ideal Contrast Value?

-One value is not necessarily more desirable than another.
-It’s all about using the appropriate style tips to complement your unique value.
+One value is not necessarily more desirable than the other.
+It is all about using the appropriate style tips to complement your unique value.

 Not sure if you have low, medium, or high value?
-Here’s how to figure it out:
+Here’s how to figure out your contrast levels:

-Taking a picture is the easiest way to determine your level of face value.
+Taking a picture is the easiest way to determine your level of contrast.
 You can also try out the styling tips below and see which look best on you.
 If the high-contrast styling options look good on you, you probably have a high value (and vice versa).

 Styling Tips for High Face Contrast